 In 1970, the Government started a populist program under the influence of Socialism.
-It had started nationalization of businesses.
+It had started the nationalization of businesses.
 It had with one stroke of ordinance detached the soul of business with its body by nationalization Banks, Insurance, Coal Mines and whatever came in its way of populism.
-There was no economic consideration, and unfortunately there was no concern of the welfare of the society either.
+There was no economic consideration, and unfortunately, there was no concern for the welfare of the society either.
 The decisions were solely to gain on political mileage, to pocket poor people’s vote by showing them a circus of socialism, that was not to provide them bread or employment.

-There was a tone of accusational social exploitation on the business community, they were termed as greedy persons amassing wealth for themselves and acting as villain to the poverty eradication program of the Government.
-The word Profit had become a dirty word and Government was advocating for nationalizing and imposing strict controls for the sake of social welfare and generation of more employment.
+There was a tone of accusational social exploitation on the business community, they were termed as greedy persons amassing wealth for themselves and acting as villains to the poverty eradication program of the Government.
+The word Profit had become a dirty word and the Government was advocating for nationalizing and imposing strict controls for the sake of social welfare and generation of more employment.

 Businessmen lost their businesses, nurtured and built brick by brick with great efforts and national sentiments.
-Growing and profitable Business were taken away from Businessmen, not for better management or for producing better values, but for the sake of socialism and political populism.
-The Nationalized businesses had even given least priority to productivity and quality, what to say of innovation and updating its technologies.
+Growing and profitable Businesses were taken away from Businessmen, not for better management or for producing better values, but for the sake of socialism and political populism.
+The Nationalized businesses had even given the least priority to productivity and quality, what to say of innovation and updating its technologies.

-Next morning the king was shocked to see that pond was full of waste and effluents.
+The next morning the king was shocked to see that pond was full of waste and effluents.
 Like him everybody in his kingdom thought that others would be putting milk and what happens if he poured water in the pond; he will save his share of milk.

-Therefore, it is very essential for an administrator to have honest and sincere aptitude regarding public welfare and common good.
+Therefore, it is very essential for an administrator to have honest and sincere aptitude regarding public welfare and the common good.